Propagation effects of Lorentz violation in gravitational waves: Introduction

 When linearized diffeomorphism symmetry is retained, the resulting corrections to gravitational wave dynamics admit a particularly transparent formulation.
 In this case, the altered propagation laws and their observational consequences have been derived explicitly in Ref.~\cite{Mewes:2019dhj}.
 These results provide a direct bridge to data analysis, allowing the Lorentz--violating coefficients of the gravitational SME to be constrained through Bayesian inference applied to gravitational wave observations.
 A related but conceptually distinct approach has been developed using a parametrized framework tailored to symmetry--breaking effects in gravitational wave propagation \cite{Zhu:2023rrx}.
 Rather than starting from a specific operator basis, this method characterizes deviations at the level of effective propagation parameters.
 This formalism has been employed to investigate possible Lorentz--violating features in the primordial gravitational wave background, as explored in Ref.~\cite{Li:2024fxy}.

 In this work, we build on and extend the analysis presented in Ref.~\cite{AraujoFilho:2026zyt} (also based on the analysis of Ref. \cite{amarilo2024gravitational}), where gravitational wave propagation was examined in the presence of the CPT--even coefficient $\mathring{k}^{(4)}_{(I)}$ alone.
 Here, on the other hand, we generalize that framework by incorporating additional Lorentz-- and diffeomorphism--violating effects within the linearized gravitational sector of the Standard Model Extension.
-In this manner, focusing on isotropic contributions, we investigate the combined influence of the CPT--even dimension four coefficient $\mathring{k}^{(4)}_{(I)}$ and the CPT--odd dimension five coefficient $\mathring{k}^{(5)}_{(V)}$ on tensor gravitational waves.
-The modified dispersion relation leads to a rescaling of the propagation speed together with helicity--dependent dispersive corrections, giving rise to birefringence and polarization mixing without introducing extra propagating degrees of freedom.
-We derive the corresponding retarded Green function and obtain explicit expressions for the gravitational waveforms generated by matter sources.
+In this manner, focusing on isotropic contributions, we investigate the combined influence of the CPT--even dimension four coefficient $\mathring{k}^{(4)}_{(I)}$ and the CPT--odd dimension five coefficient $\mathring{k}^{(5)}_{(V)}$ on tensor gravitational waves. { The modified propagation law leads to a rescaling of the propagation speed together with helicity--dependent corrections, giving rise to birefringence and polarization mixing without introducing extra propagating degrees of freedom.} We derive the corresponding retarded Green function and obtain explicit expressions for the gravitational waveforms generated by matter sources.
 As a concrete application, we consider a binary black hole system and demonstrate how Lorentz violation alters the observed strain through shifts in the retarded time, amplitude rescaling, and higher--derivative corrections to the quadrupole formula.
-The CPT--odd term produces characteristic attenuation and waveform distortions, which can be interpreted as energy exchange with the Lorentz--violating background rather than a breakdown of energy conservation.
 Finally, using published LIGO--Virgo--KAGRA results, we translate current propagation and polarization constraints into bounds on $\mathring{k}^{(4)}_{(I)}$ and $\mathring{k}^{(5)}_{(V)}$.